robertogreco99/Tesi/README.md

 If you want to run simulations on additional datasets, use the Python script `run_more_vmaf_simulation.py`.
 In this case, you need to set multiple dataset fields and corresponding file_path fields.

 ## 5. **Run the run_analyze_script_simulation.py script to generate the final csv**
 You need to set the dataset fields to specifies where to found the file with the podman commands.
+The script runs the podman commands that runs `analyze.py` e writes the results of the analysis of the json file output of vmaf on a csv file.
 The final csv contains:
   - for every distorted file :
     - for each temporal pooling :